The itchy, inflamed skin that comes with psoriasis is treatable. Making simple tweaks to your daily routine can promote healing and calm flare-ups.

 1. Keep Your Skin Moist

-It's one of the best yet simplest things you can do.
-Keep your skin moist to reduce dryness, itching, redness, soreness, and scaling.
-Moisture can also help it heal.
+It's one of the most effective yet easiest things you can do for irritated skin.
+It can help your skin heal and reduce dryness, itching, redness, soreness, and scaling.

-Which type of moisturizer you use depends on how dry your skin is.
+Choose your moisturizer based on how dry your skin is.
 Ointments are thick, heavy, and good at locking in moisture.
-Lotions are thinner and smooth on easier.
-Creams fall somewhere in between.
-And you don't have to slather on high-priced products.
-Both petroleum jelly and shortening are cheap and work well.
+Lotions are thinner and get absorbed more easily.
+Or, you can pick a cream that falls somewhere in between.
+Remember, a product doesn’t have to be expensive to work well.

 A daily warm bath using a mild soap can help soothe itchy spots and remove dry skin.

-Gently pat dry instead of rubbing your skin with a towel.
-Rubbing can make sores worse and even cause new ones.
+Try not to rub your skin with the towel as you dry off.
+Gently pat dry instead.
+The rubbing action can make sores worse and even cause new ones.
 Follow immediately with a moisturizer.

-If you're itchy and dry but don't have time for a bath, try this quick fix: Put a wet towel or cold compress on the trouble spot.
-Then always follow with a moisturizer.
+If you don't have time for a bath, you can still put a wet towel or cold compress on the trouble spot.